timbeechey/tangram/README.md

 # Running the game

 The game executable can be run by double clicking on the application icon.
 A start-up menu provides text boxes to enter the ID and group of each participant.
-In two-participant mode, participants must be assigned to `player 1` or `player 2`.
-To ensure that each participant sees the same puzzles, the same random seed must be entered for both participants.
+In two-participant mode, participants must be assigned to `player 1` or `player 2` to ensure the participants have complementary views.
+To ensure that each participant sees the same randomly generated puzzles, the same random seed must be entered for both participants.

 ![Screenshot 2024-04-14 at 21 36 12](https://github.com/timbeechey/tangram/assets/66388815/962270db-39d4-4894-ab71-e0a9eb705d5d)